bobaiello/vagrantwork/README.md

 ## CM Best Practices Consulting (www.cmbestpractices.com)
 ## http://www.linkedin.com/in/BobAiello

 Prerequisite - install VirtualBox and Vagrant

-Download VirtualBox
+Download and install VirtualBox https://www.virtualbox.org/wiki/Downloads
-https://www.virtualbox.org/wiki/Downloads

-Download Vagrant
+Download and install Vagrant
 https://www.vagrantup.com/downloads.html

-This repo shows the steps to get Vagrant up and running to support our example code for learning Ansible.
+### This repo shows the steps to get Vagrant up and running to support our example code for learning Ansible.

 Use the Vagrantfile (shown below) and run
 ```